jasonnerothin/hello-squirrelled/README.md

 hello-squirrelled
 =================

-A simple scala App that uses a gradle and scala test.
+A simple scala application that uses gradle and scala test.

 To run the application, do: